WFFM

 WFFM (105.7 FM) is a radio station licensed to Ashburn, Georgia, United States.
-The station is currently owned by Danny Sterling, through licensee Sterling Southern Land, LLC.
+The station is currently owned by Journey Church of Tifton, Inc.

 History

 The station began broadcasting in 1989.
-On July 1, 2013, WFFM changed their format from contemporary Christian (branded as "Hook FM") to country, branded as "The Flame".
+On July 1, 2013, WFFM changed its format from contemporary Christian (branded as "Hook FM") to country, branded as "The Flame".
 By 2017, the station had adopted a classic rock format.

 On July 6, 2022, WFFM ceased operations.